Mihir-Null/AdminJack/README.md

   - automatic zoom recording uploading and sharing
   - selenium room booking, might also have to be used for terplink
   - automatic contacting of speakers?
+  - automatic poster creation by prefilling fields -> could maybe do this by AI editing pdfs
   - linkedin posting if I have the time

 ## ToDo